baseonballs/mpower-sitedocs/site-docs/mathematics/a1/eqs/quadratics/solving-methods/factoring-techniques.md

 ### **1.2 Link to Roots:**

-The solutions to the quadratic equation are found by setting each factor equal to zero:
+The solutions to the quadratic equation are found by setting each factor equal to zero using the **Zero Product Property**:

 \[
 x - r = 0 \quad \text{or} \quad x - s = 0